The acyclicity of the complex of homologous curves: Introduction

-\p{Section~\ref{mvdksection}} We prove Proposition~\ref{mvdkprop}.
-This is a packaging of standard results about the $\Cech$--to--singular spectral sequence.
-We will assume that we have some simplicial complex $A$ and a simplicial cover $\calU$ of $A$ with $\calU$ ``indexed" by another simplicial complex $B$.
-We will show that if $\widetilde{H}_k(B;\Z)$ vanishes in a range and the elements of the cover $\calU$ also satisfy some acyclicity properties, then $\widetilde{H}_k(A;\Z)$ also vanishes in a range.
+\p{Section~\ref{mvdksection}} We prove Lemma~\ref{bicellularlemma}.
+We begin with a packaging of some standard results about the $\Cech$--to--singular spectral sequence.
+We will assume that we have some simplicial complex $A$ and a simplicial cover $\calU$ of $A$ with $\calU$ indexed in some sense by another simplicial complex $B$.
+We will show that if $\tHH_k(B;\Z)$ vanishes in a range and the elements of the cover $\calU$ also satisfy some connectivity properties, then $\tHH_k(A;\Z)$ also vanishes in a range.

-\p{Section~\ref{BBPsection}} We prove Lemma~\ref{BBPflow}.
-This is a result based on the work of Brendle, Broaddus and Putman \cite{BBP} that allows us to compute the acyclicity of certain subcomplexes of the curve complex of surfaces with boundary.